 A collection of modern day images from a recent visit by the author can be viewed below.
 There are other family images from the Raub era and post Raub on the Family After Raub page that date from the early days.

 Click on the picture of the Main Shaft at Bukit Koman to read a description of the mine activities in the mid 1950’s.
 This article was written when the mine was re-opened and paying dividends, after the second world war.
-The pictures in this article, unfortunately are of poor quality in this reproduction, but they do give an indication of what the mine looked like and what it would have looked like in Williams day as the machinery and processing was the same.
+The pictures in this article, although of poor quality in this reproduction, do give an indication of what the mine looked like and what it would have looked like in Williams day as the machinery and processing was the same.
 William is called Walter, an error on the part of the author of course.

 Copyright © Victor R. P. Bibby 2012 All rights reserved.